TypeFriendly/TypeFriendly/info/README.txt

 You may use it to create a HTML documentations for your projects using simple text files and the Markdown syntax.

+Run TF from the command line to self-generate a complete user manual:

+./typefriendly.php -o xhtml ./docs

+The output files will be in ./docs/output/xhtml

 Authors and licensing
 ---------------------